TaoRuijie/VoxMini/README.md

-# voxceleb_mini
+# VoxMini dataset

-VoxCeleb Mini is a sublist of VoxCeleb2 dataset with similar speaker distribution.
+VoxMini is a sublist of VoxCeleb2 dataset with similar speaker distribution.

 We randomly select 12.5\% video clips for each person in VoxCeleb2.